Don Ciccone

 Donald Joseph Ciccone (February 28, 1946 – October 8, 2016) was an American singer, songwriter and musician.
 He was a founding member of the pop group the Critters, singing their biggest hits "Younger Girl" and "Mr. Dieingly Sad".
-The latter he wrote about his girlfriend Kathy Cobb before he entered the Air Force during the time of the Vietnam War.
-Cobb later became his wife.
-When the Critters' first album started to take off, Ciccone was in the Air Force and the band had to tour without him.
-This is why many videos on YouTube do not feature him, but instead have Ken Gorka lip-syncing Ciccone's part.
+Ciccone was a member of The Four Seasons throughout the late 1970s.

+Early life

-Ciccone was born in Jersey City, New Jersey on February 28, 1946.
+Ciccone was born in Jersey City, New Jersey, on February 28, 1946.
 He was the son of an immigrant father, Vito Ciccone, who owned and operated Bill Williams Auto Sales in the 1950s.
 From the age of 5, Ciccone grew up in a 56-room mansion in Plainfield, New Jersey.

-In the 1970s, Ciccone joined the Four Seasons, where he played guitar and bass and contributed lead vocals to songs including "December, 1963 (Oh, What a Night)" and "Rhapsody".
-After the Four Seasons, he joined Tommy James and the Shondells as their bassist through 1987.
+The Critters

 During his time with the Critters, he wrote "Mr. Dieingly Sad", produced by Artie Ripp, which reached #17 for the group.
 He also wrote and recorded "There's Got to be a Word", which was later recorded and released by the Innocence in December 1966.
 Their version reached #34 on the charts.

-Ciccone also performed with the band The Hit Men - other members included his former Four Seasons band mates Lee Shapiro and Gerry Polci.
+Facing the threat of being drafted into the Armed Forces, Ciccone left The Critters to enlist in the United States Air Force.

+Their song "Mr. Diengly Sad" he wrote about his girlfriend Kathleen "Kathy" Cobb before he entered the Air Force during the time of the Vietnam War (Cobb later became his wife).
+The subsequent album by the Innocence included two more songs written by Ciccone, "All I Ask," and "Your Show Is Over."
+When the Critters' first album started to take off, Ciccone was in the Air Force and the band had to tour without him, which is why many television appearances did not feature him, but instead have Ken Gorka lip-syncing Ciccone's part.

+The Four Seasons

+After Ciccone's time in the service, Frankie Valli recruited him to join a revamped lineup of The Four Seasons, where he played guitar and bass and contributed lead vocals to songs including "December, 1963 (Oh, What a Night)" and "Rhapsody".
+Ciccone was the original lead singer on the Seasons' comeback hit "Who Loves You" before Valli, who was overseas during the original recording, refused to relinquish his role as lead vocalist and replaced most of Ciccone's vocal with his own.

+Ciccone's son was born in September 1981, and with his music schedule taking up time to be a father and tiring of the offstage complications of touring, he left in early 1982 following the group's last hit, "Spend the Night in Love."